Vietnam.vn - Nền tảng quảng bá Việt Nam

 The only way to know if you have high blood pressure is to have your blood pressure checked regularly.

-In many cases, high blood pressure has no symptoms, so most people don't even know they have it.
-People with a family history of high blood pressure are at higher risk of developing the condition, says Riverside Mathews Medical Center (USA).
+According to Riverside Mathews Medical Center (USA): In many cases, high blood pressure has no symptoms, so most people don't even know they have it.
+People with a family history of high blood pressure are at a higher risk of developing the condition.

 This dangerous disease has only a few noticeable symptoms, and one of them is an unusual pulse in the neck.
-The patient will notice a strong pulse in the neck.
+Patients will notice a strong pulse in their neck.

-In addition, there are some other signs such as headache, flushing, blood spots in the eyes, anxiety, shortness of breath, nosebleeds, blood in the urine, rapid heartbeat, dizziness, nausea.
+In addition, there are other symptoms such as headache, facial flushing, blood spots in the eyes, anxiety, shortness of breath, nosebleeds, blood in the urine, rapid heartbeat, dizziness, and nausea.

-These are usually late signs of the disease, so people should check their blood pressure regularly.
-The next content of this article will be on the health page on September 25.
+These are often late signs that the disease has been present for some time, so people should check their blood pressure regularly.
+Further details of this article will be available on the health page on September 25th.

 The mysterious mechanism between diabetes and cancer

-New research, published in the cancer medical journal Acta Oncologica, has found that insulin resistance, often associated with type 2 diabetes, is also present in cancer patients and can cause cancer cells to multiply more rapidly, accelerating the spread of the disease.
+New research, published in the medical oncology journal Acta Oncologica, has found that insulin resistance, commonly associated with type 2 diabetes, also occurs in cancer patients and may cause cancer cells to multiply more rapidly, accelerating the spread of the disease.

 In the 1920s, scientists discovered that the urine of cancer patients had a sweet smell.
-This initially confused doctors, but they realized it was due to increased blood sugar levels .
+Initially, this puzzled doctors, but they realized it was due to elevated blood sugar levels .

 Làm sáng tỏ bí mật thế kỷ: Cơ chế bí ẩn giữa tiểu đường và ung thư - Ảnh 1.